 FDTs in category 10 are provided for scenarios where timber production is not seen as an important management objective.
-These may include sites which are primarily managed as habitats, \rightarrow SSSI, for wood pasture, erosion control, amenity value or research purposes, and will be included in the next suite of FDTs.
+Type 10 FDTs exist for peat edge woodland (FDT 10.1.1) and slope stabilisation woodland (10.1.2).
+Type 10 FDTs may also include sites which are primarily managed as habitats, \rightarrow SSSI, for wood pasture, amenity value or research purposes.